REINVENTION: Breathing New Life into An Existing Senior Living CommunityApril 28, 2020

 2. Understand Your Market

 There is no single formula for future success.
 Financial survival depends on the ability to reach the consumers in your market—meeting the local housing/care needs, reinforcing regional priorities and providing unique experiences.
-A market study will help to identify necessary census realignment, particularly when reinventing housing options or adjusting your health center unit mix to coincide with current and anticipated consumer demands
+A market study will help to identify necessary census realignment, particularly when reinventing senior living housing options or adjusting your health center unit mix to coincide with current and anticipated consumer demands

-Looking at changing consumer expectations and provider challenges from a multi-disciplined perspective allows for meaningful consideration of new technologies, services and settings to successfully convert ideas into viable realities.
+Looking at changing consumer expectations and provider challenges from a multi-disciplined perspective allows for meaningful consideration of new technologies, senior living services and settings to successfully convert ideas into viable realities.
 If existing spaces are underused, that is an indication that something about the design and/or programming is not resonating with your end user.

 “Many older communities had a small pool, an eight-by-eight foot spa and a single fitness room for their wellness component.
 That just isn’t cutting it today,” says McRoberts.
 “To get people to move in, you need to offer what the Baby Boomers are looking for—and that’s a state-of-the-art equipment room, classrooms, a lap pool—and maybe even a slide so the grandchildren want to visit more often.”